marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 - Trello automatically detects when the data changes, and displays those changes immediately, without needing to reload.
 Add that.
 Boom.
 - Add support for multiple boards.
+- AJAX calls are expensive.
+Think about how you can minimize the number of API calls you're making.
 - Replace your nasty callback code with sexy new [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 - Looking for even more?
 Check out the [list of challenges for the